DanRizzyRaza/software-eng-notes/micro-service.md

 ## Pros

 - The modularity they provide allows for individual components to be scaled independently to match demand/resource needs.
+There exists "orchestrators", these coordinate the execution of multiple services and can enable them to work more efficiently (e.g., holding more services on a single host).
 - Since different teams maintain different components they are free to implement them however they see fit, this leads to more diversity, innovation, and agility.
+Through continuous integration and deployment practices.
 - Each component has a smaller codebase, and so it is easier to add new features without unforseen consequences.
-- It is possible to handle faults in services, i.e. isolate them so that the entire application is not impacted.
+- It is possible to handle faults in services, i.e. isolate them so that the entire application is not impacted or times out.
+- Although complie time of the whole software will be unaffected by the chosen architecture, since each service has smaller codebases they will compile faster.

 ## Cons

+- Clearly, more software (and perhaps middle men) will be required since there are more moving parts, e.g. for the APIs.
+Teams will also need the skillset to successfully pull off this architecture.
+- Data inconsistency since each service maintains it's own state.
+- Testing is more difficult, especially if you're testing how componenets interact, another service may be changing rapidly causing unexpected behaviour.
+- Since each team has so much freedom there is the chance too many languages/frameworks are used which can hurt maintainability in the future.
+And solving this requires more standards which is added complexity.
+- Each component interacting with others can lead to network congestion and increased latency (when servies call other services that call other services).

 # Diagram